 We completely agree with this perspective.
 We don’t believe in some universal definition of engagement that applies to all products.
 Each product is unique.
 Each product has its own nuances which define successful engagement.
 In short, it’s important to specifically define what it means for someone to be engaged with your product.

 “Each product has its own nuances which define successful engagement”

 For example, a B2B productivity tool could define engagement as a certain number of `projects created`, `tasks completed`, `team members added`, `comments left`, `files uploaded`, `projects completed`, etc.

 A social networking application could define engagement as `connections made`, `content posted`, `posts liked`, `comments made`, etc.

 The point is , your product IS unique.
 Don’t run away from that fact.
-Embrace it and create an engagement model based on the important (and unique) activities that are important to your product.
+Embrace it and create an engagement model based on the important (and unique) activities that are important to your product, starting with the onboarding experience and going from there.
 Start with a list of engagement activities that a user can take in your product.
 For example:

 - Logged in